PlavosVasilis/Angular_CompleteGuideExercises/Others/README.md

 ### Commands to Remember
 - ```ng generate component servers``` (create a component named servers) **or** ```ng g c servers```
+- ```ng new app1 --routing --style=scss``` it creates an app named app1, including routing template and replacing css with scss

 ### Important Projects - Exercises we finished: